AshutoshDash1999/english-to-groot-translator/README.md

 # IAMGROOT Translation Web App
 Ever wondered what Groot speaks?
 Wanted to speak in that langauage too?
-So I made an app which will help you in translating english to banana.
+So I made an app which will help you in translating english to Groot language.

 Try it [here](https://english-to-iamgroot-translation.netlify.app/)